JGarnica22/PSlab/trackViewer/README.md

 BED files are easy to prepare, you can create them from a _.txt_ by doing the following:

 1. Modify your file to contain the desired columns (usally for `trackViewer`, columns 1-5 are used).
-If using WLS you must do this from your Ubuntu terminal using your preferred text editor, for instance nano:
+If using WLS you must do this from your Ubuntu terminal using your preferred text editor, for instance ´nano´:
 ````
 nano your_file.txt
 ````
-2. Elimimate column headers!
+2. Eliminate column headers!
 3. Change file extension from _.txt_ to _.bed_.
-From terminal use `mv` (*move*) command to change the extension of the file
+From terminal use `mv` (*move*) command to change the extension of the file:
 ````
 mv your_file.txt your_file.bed
 ````
 <br/>

-## Visualize data with trackViewer::lollipop:
+## Visualize data with trackViewer: :lollipop:
 Once you have your input files prepared, you can use `trackViewer` to make your plots.
 Here we explain how to make two types of plots: chromosome views and lolliplots.

-**Chromosome views** are allow you to represent graphically in the same graph the different genomic and transcriptomic data from the same samples.
-In this case, `Chromosome_views.R` is designed to represent data from **RNA-seq, ChIP, ATAC-seq, methylation** and inferred **active enhancers** (see Active_enhancers_analysis folder) for your genes of interest.
+**Chromosome views** allow you to represent graphically in the same plot the different genomic and transcriptomic data from the same samples.
+In this case, _Chromosome_views.R_ is designed to represent data from **RNA-seq, ChIP, ATAC-seq, methylation** and inferred **active enhancers** (see [Active_enhancers_analysis folder] (https://github.com/patriciasolesanchez/PSlab/tree/master/Active_enhancers_analysis)) for your genes of interest.

-**Lolliplots** are a type of graph which allow to clearly represent nucleotid-specific characteristics, such as methylation status or SNP (Single Nucleotide Polymorphism). `Lolliplots_overlapping.R` scripts is prepared to represent the differential methylation between your samples in your genes of interest.
+**Lolliplots** are a type of graph which allow you to clearly represent nucleotid-specific characteristics, such as methylation status or SNPs (Single Nucleotide Polymorphisms). _Lolliplots_overlapping.R_ script is prepared to represent the differential methylation between your samples in your genes of interest.

-Finally, `Chromosome_views_active_enhancers_guideslines_and_lolliplots.R`script replicate the graphs described in `Chromosome_views.R`but adding guidelines markin the inferred active enhancers.
-Moreover, lolliplots graphs ploting the methylation status of nucleotids in the active enhancers inferred 100 Kb close to your genes of interest.
+Finally, _Chromosome_views_active_enhancers_guideslines_and_lolliplots.R_ script is thought to visualize the methylation status of a gene-associated active enhancers.
+It will make a first Chromosome view plot (like in _Chromosome_views.R_), but adding guidelines marking the position of active enhancers.
+Next, it will draw a lolliplot graph for each active enhancer (plotting the methylation status at the single C level in these active enhancers found 100 kb close to your genes of interest).